Graduate FAQ

 No.

-You should notify the school where you obtained your BA—and an MA in the case of an application to the PhD program—and request that they send an official copy of your transcript to the ECU Graduate School.
+You should notify the school where you obtained your bachelor’s degree—and your master’s degree in the case of an application to the PhD program—and request that they send an official copy of your transcript to the ECU Graduate School.
+Instructions for submitting transcripts are provided in the application system.

-What is the format for the letters of recommendations?
+What is the format for the letters of recommendation?

 I have been out of school for many years and no longer have contact with former professors.
 Whom should I ask to write my recommendation letters?